-Implementation: easy Impact: medium Timing of Impact: long term
+Implementation: easy Impact: medium

 Step Lead/Partner 1.
 Reach out to potential partners like Habitat for Humanity Delta and Town/Habitat for Community Rebuilds for a preliminary discussion of opportunities in Paonia.
 Humanity, Community Rebuilds 2.
 Follow up on any potential opportunities.
 Determine what role the Town Town could take to help get a sweat-equity project built in Paonia.